Sean Baker: Prospective projects

 With regards to developing multiple projects at the same time, Baker has stated he "can't creatively juggle."
 He elaborated that after the success of The Florida Project, he received offers from various studios and producers.
 "I was actually feeling very torn because I literally could not focus on one project while trying to develop [another]."
 Encouraged by advice from Danish filmmaker Lars von Trier, Baker left a television series that had been greenlit and began working on his next film instead, which was then cancelled as result of the COVID-19 pandemic.
-The latter was described as an "ambitious" character-driven drama set against the backdrop of the opioid epidemic.
+The latter was described as an "ambitious" character-driven drama set against the backdrop of the opioid epidemic in Vancouver..
 Baker likened the project to the 2008 biopic Milk.
-"It's too big of a movie. [...]
+"It's too big of a movie. ...
 I need[ed] hundreds of people to be on the street, marching and stuff, and that [couldn't] happen."
+Despite this, he intends to revisit the subject of drug usage for a future project.

 In August 2018, Baker mused shooting another project back-to-back as the planned drug activist film.
 Little else is known other than that he expected to write it with co-collaborator Chris Bergoch, and that it would be a contemporary piece potentially set outside the U.S. He explained that while the setting might be international, the film would still serve as a commentary on American issues.
 Baker also revealed ambitions to someday direct an action film, emphasizing the need for a strong script that would combine action with socio-political themes, and cited Sorcerer as a model example.